This article is for help with separating your Sideline voicemail from your device's voicemail within the Sideline app.

 - Change native voicemail pickup time

-- Change Enable Call Announcement
+- Enable Call Announcement

-If you've turned off the "Forward Calls to Voicemail" off, and you're still not getting your calls, make sure you haven't blocked the contact, "Sideline Call", in you native contacts.
+Important: If you've turned off Forward Calls to Voicemail, and you're still not getting your calls, please check your device contact list and ensure that you haven't blocked the contact (iOS) "Incoming Sideline Call" or (Android) "Sideline Incoming Call"

 When you're receiving a call to your Sideline number, your phone will show "Sideline - 14085551234" for example.
 Instead of declining the call, let it ring through to voicemail.

-If you decline the call, it's possible your carrier will pick up the call, sending it to your primary voicemail instead!
+If you decline the call, it's possible your carrier will pick up the call, sending it to your primary voicemail instead.

 For AT&T and T-Mobile customers, you have the ability to set the time it takes for your native voicemail to pick up a call.

-- Step 1:Using the Phone app, enter *#61# and press This will take you to a page that display’s your voicemail number
+- Using the Phone app, enter *#61# and press the call button.
+(This will take you to a page that display’s your voicemail number)

-- Step 2:Write down or memorize the voicemail number displayed on this screen. since we will be using it in the following steps.
+- Write down or memorize the voicemail number displayed on this screen.
+Since we will be using it in the following steps.
 Once you have the number, press Dismiss

-- Step 3:Using the Phone app, enter *61* followed by the Voice Call Forwarding number you took down in Step 2.
+- Using the Phone app, enter *61* followed by the Voice Call Forwarding number you took down in Step 2.
 It should look something like this *61*+

-- Step 4:Now add *11 after your call forwarding number
+- Now add *11 after your call forwarding number

-- Step 5:Follow that by entering *(number of seconds you want users to wait before being sent to voicemail)then add #
+- Follow that by entering *(number of seconds you want users to wait before being sent to voicemail)then add #

-- Step 6:After entering in those numbers from Step 5, place the call by tapping Call.
+- After entering in those numbers from Step 5, place the call by tapping Call.
 If you have done everything correctly, you’ll see this: